quantum-mob/Q3/INSTALL.md

    Here `$UserBaseDirectory` is the Mathematica(R) symbol, the value of which you can check on your Mathematica.

-## NOTE

-After installing the application, the first time you search a keyword in Wolfram Language Documentation Center (help window) Mathematica builds the search index of the new documentation files.
+   After installing the application in this method, the first time you search a keyword in Wolfram Language Documentation Center (help window) Mathematica builds the search index of the new documentation files.
 It can take a few seconds to minutes depending on your computer.
 It happens only once (everytime you update the application) though.